 What To Bring Or Purchase On Arrival

 Students must supply the following items for their personal use in the dormitories.
 All items should be clearly and indelibly marked with the owner’s name.
-For convenience, the HPA Bookstore carries basic toiletries, school supplies, postcards, stamps, and phone cards.
+For convenience, the HPA Student Store carries school supplies, postcards, stamps, and snacks.

 - Alarm Clock/Watch